-Primary Program Priority Point Range Description of Ranking Consideration Catch and Effort Biological Sampling Bycatch/Species Interactions Social and Economic 0-10 0-10 0-6 0-4 Rank based on range within module and level of sampling defined under Program design.
-When considering biological, bycatch or recreational funding, rank according priority matrices.
-Data Delivery Plan + 2 Additional points if a data delivery plan to Program is supplied and defined within the proposal.
+Primary Program Priority Point Range Description of Ranking Consideration Biological Sampling 0 - 10 Rank based on range within module and level Catch and Effort 0 - 8 of sampling defined under Program design.
+Bycatch/Species Interactions 0 - 6 When considering biological, bycatch or Social and Economic 0 - 6 recreational funding, rank according to priority matrices.
+Data Delivery Plan + 2 Additional points if a data delivery plan to the Program is supplied and defined within the proposal.

-Project Quality Factors Point Description of Ranking Consideration

-Range

-Multi-Partner/Regional 0-5 Rank based on the number of Partners

-impact including broad involved in project OR regional scope of

-applications proposal (e.g. fisheries sampled).

-Contains funding transition 0 - 4 Rank based on quality of funding transition

-plan / Defined end-point plan or defined end point.

-In-kind contribution 0 - 4 1 = 1% - 25%
+Project Quality Factors Point Range Description of Ranking Consideration Multi-Partner/Regional impact 0-5 Rank based on the number of Partners involved including broad applications in project OR regional scope of proposal (e.g. geographic range of the stock).
+Contains funding transition plan / 0 - 4 Rank based on funding transition or defined Defined end point end point.
+In-kind contribution 0-4 1 = 1% - 25%

 2 = 26% - 50%

 3 = 51% - 75%

 4 = 76% - 99%

-Improvement in data 0 - 4 1 = Maintain minimum level of needed data
+0 - 4 1 = Maintain minimum level of needed data

-quality/quantity/timeliness collections
+collections

-•

-4 = Improvements in data collection reflecting
+4 = Improvements in data collection reflect

 100% of related module as defined within the

 Program design.
 Metadata is provided and

 defined within proposal if applicable.

-Potential secondary module 0-3 Ranked based on additional module data
+0 - 5 Ranked based on additional module data

-as a by-product (In program 0 - 3 collection and level of collection as defined
+0 - 4 collection and level of collection as defined

-priority order) 0 - 3 within the Program design of individual
+0 - 3 within the Program design of individual

-0 - 1 module.
+0 - 3 module.

-Impact on stock assessment 0-3 Rank based on the level of data collection that
+0 - 3 Rank based on the level of data collection that

 leads to new or greatly improved stock

-assessments.
+assessments as specified in the proposal.

+0 - 3 Rank based on the level of data collection that

+leads to new or greatly improved management

+as specified in the proposal.

+0-5 0-4 0-3 0-3 0-3

-Other Factors Point Description of Ranking Consideration / Range Innovative 0 - 3 Rank based on new technology, methodology, financial savings, etc. Properly Prepared -1 - 1 Meets requirements as specified in funding decision document Step 2b and Guidelines Merit 0-3 Ranked based on subjective worthiness
+Other Factors Point Range Description of Ranking Consideration Innovative 0 - 3 Rank based on new technology, methodology, financial savings, etc. Properly Prepared -1 - 1 Meets requirements as specified in funding decision document Step 2b and Guidelines Merit 0 - 3 Ranked based on subjective worthiness